cis198-2016s/slides/12/content.md

 ---
 ### Rust from C: `#[repr(C)]`, `extern "C"`

-- Rust has its own rules about memory layout, calling convention, etc.
+- Rust has its own rules about memory layout and calling convention, which are different from C's.
 - In order to call from C (**or any other language!**), we have to use C rules.
 (C doesn't have generics, enums with fields, etc.)